StrawMary/sparc/README.md

 - If you want to use the saved map ./run_slam_saved.sh (Make sure that Pepper starts from the initial position)

 - rviz will start and you should see the map, laser scans and Pepper

+# How to run the navigation (move_base) module
+Prerequisites:
+- Have the Hector_SLAM up and running

+On the Master PC:
+- Run ./run_navigation.sh

+!The configuration files can be found in <catkin_ws>/src/pepper_sparc/nav_conf Most useful parameters:
+- costmap_common_params:
+  - robot_radius(0.4) = the estimated radius of the robot base
+  - inflation_radius(0.35) = the radius of the occupied cells in the grid

 # How to use the speech recognition module
 Prerequisites: